sonatype-nexus-community/nexusiq-successmetrics/README.md

 The view-metrics script processes metrics stored in the `./nexusiq` directory and presents them as detailed aggregated charts in a web view or in data files in the `./datafiles` directory.

-:warning: There must be a `successmetrics.csv` in the `./iqmetrics` directory.
+&#9888; There must be a `successmetrics.csv` in the `./iqmetrics` directory.

-:warning: In order to aggregate and process metrics a minimum of three data points (weeks or months) are needed.
+&#9888; In order to aggregate and process metrics a minimum of three data points (weeks or months) are needed.

-:warning: Only fully completed months (or weeks) are included in the data extract.
+&#9888; Only fully completed months (or weeks) are included in the data extract.

 ### View-metrics configuration